Unveiling the Influence of Amplifying Language-Specific Neurons: Methodology

 \subsection{Determining steering factors}

 We steer language-specific neurons in each layer with amplifying steering factors, which were determined in the identification stage (patched) and test-time intervention stage.

 \mypar{Patched Steering Factors} Let $v_{j,k}$ be the variable that contains the activation value of neuron $j$ that is specific to language $k$.
-In the identification stage involving the multilingual FLORES-200 dataset, the steering factors are computed from the mean and median of activation values across all sentences within the dataset $S_k$ for language $k$.
+In the identification stage involving the multilingual FLORES-200 dataset, the steering factors are computed from the max and median of activation values across all sentences within the dataset $S_k$ for language $k$.
 As a result, a steering factor is specific to neuron $j$ and language $k$, to which we patch the language-specific neurons.
 This process is formally described as:

 where $\texttt{agg} \in \{\texttt{max}, \texttt{median}\}$; and $a_{j,s}$ represents the activation value of neuron $j$ averaged across all tokens in sentence $s$ during the identification stage.
+We follow \citet{kojima-etal-2024-multilingual} in using the median and extend their approach by incorporating a stronger aggregation function, max.
 We refer to these steering factors as patch max (\steer{pmax}) and median (\steer{pmedian}).

 \mypar{Test-Time Intervention Steering Factors} Let $v_{j,k,m}$ be the variable containing the activation of neuron $j$ for language $k$ when processing sentence $m$, i.e., a sentence from the test dataset.
 We define the steering value as the maximum over activation values within the sentence.
 Using this value, we apply two operations to the language-specific neurons: addition (\steer{+max}) to assign with a value surpassing its activation range, and replacement (\steer{=max}) to assign the maximum activation.
 This computation is formally represented as: